- Search The Registry

 - My Account

-He was born on a plantation in or around the small burg of Dunleith, Mississippi, sticking around the area until he was 15, learning the basic rudiments of harmonica and guitar from his friend Eddie Taylor.
+He was born on a plantation in or around the small burg of Dunleith, Mississippi.
+He stuck around the area until he was 15, learning the basic rudiments of harmonica and guitar from his friend Eddie Taylor.
 Reed moved to Chicago in 1943 but was drafted into the Navy, where he served for two years.
-After a quick trip back to Mississippi and marriage to his wife Mary (known to blues fans as "Mama Reed"), he moved to Gary, Indiana, and found work at an Armour Foods meatpacking plant while simultaneously breaking into the burgeoning blues scene around Gary and neighboring Chicago.
+After a quick trip back to Mississippi and marriage to his wife Mary (known to blues fans as "Mama Reed"), he moved to Gary, Indiana.
+He found work at an Armour Foods meatpacking plant while simultaneously breaking into the burgeoning blues scene around Gary and neighboring Chicago.

 The early 1950s found him working as a sideman with John Brim's Gary Kings and playing on the street for cash with Willie Joe Duncan, a shadowy figure who played an amplified, homemade one-string instrument called a Unitar.
-After Reed failed an audition with Chess Records future blues guitar legend Albert King, brought him over to the newly formed Vee-Jay Records where his first recordings were made.
+After Reed failed an audition with Chess Records, future blues guitar legend Albert King, brought him to the newly formed Vee-Jay Records, where his first recordings were made.

-It was here that he was reunited and started playing again with Eddie Taylor, a musical partnership that would last off and on for the rest of Reed's life.
-Success was slow in coming, but when his third single, "You Don't Have to Go," backed with "Boogie in the Dark," made the number five slot on Billboard's R&B charts, the hits pretty much kept on coming for the next decade.
+Here, he was reunited and started playing again with Eddie Taylor, a musical partnership that would last off and on for the rest of Reed's life.
+Success was slow in coming, but when his third single, "You Don't Have to Go," backed with "Boogie in the Dark," made the number-five slot on Billboard's R&B charts, the hits kept coming for the next decade.

-His schemes to tend to his alcoholism and the aberrant behavior that came as a result of it quickly made him the laughing stock of his show business contemporaries.
-Those who shared the bill with him in top-of-the-line R&B venues like the Apollo Theater still shake their heads and wonder how Jimmy could actually stand up straight and perform, much less hold the audience in the palm of his hand.
+His schemes to tend to his alcoholism and the aberrant behavior that resulted from it quickly made him the laughingstock of his show business contemporaries.
+Those who shared the bill with him in top-of-the-line R&B venues like the Apollo Theater still shake their heads and wonder how Jimmy could stand up straight and perform, much less hold the audience in his hand.

-Little wonder, then, that when he was stricken with epilepsy in 1957, it went undiagnosed for an extended period of time, simply because he had experienced so many attacks of delirium tremens, better known as the "DTs."
-His best-known songs "Baby, What You Want Me to Do," "Bright Lights," "Big City," "Honest I Do," "You Don't Have to Go," "Going to New York," "Ain't That Lovin' You Baby," and "Big Boss Man" have become an integral part of the standard blues repertoire.
+Little wonder, then, that when he was stricken with epilepsy in 1957, it went undiagnosed for an extended period, simply because he had experienced so many attacks of delirium tremens, better known as the "DTs."
+His best-known songs are "Baby, What You Want Me to Do," "Bright Lights," "Big City," "Honest I Do," "You Don't Have to Go," "Going to New York," "Ain't That Lovin' You Baby," and "Big Boss Man" have become an integral part of the standard blues repertoire.

-Because his style was simple and easily imitated, his songs were accessible to just about everyone, making him one of the most influential blues-men of the 20th century.
-His bottom string boogie rhythm guitar patterns, simple two-string turnarounds, harmonica solos (all played in a neck rack attachment hung around his neck) and vocals were a formula that proved to be successful and influential, both with middle-aged Blacks and young white audiences for a good dozen years.
-Jimmy Reed records hit the R&B charts with amazing frequency and crossed over onto the pop charts on many occasions, a rare feat for an unreconstructed blues-man.
+Because his style was simple and easily imitated, his songs were accessible to just about everyone, making him one of the most influential bluesmen of the 20th century.
+His bottom-string boogie rhythm guitar patterns, simple two-string turnarounds, harmonica solos (all played in a neck rack attachment hung around his neck), and vocals were a formula that proved to be successful and influential, both with middle-aged Blacks and young white audiences for a good dozen years.
+Jimmy Reed's records hit the R&B charts with unique frequency and crossed over onto the pop charts often, a rare feat for an unreconstructed bluesman.

 Mississippi Writers, Musicians, Actors, or Artists